 Dr. Jean Baptiste “Venuste” Girardin was born on the 3rd of August, 1828 in Switzerland.
 His parents were Joseph Girardin and the former Marie Josephine Belliat.
 He was known to have a brother named Theodule Parent.

 His medical education is unknown at this time.

-According to the 1861 census, Dr. and Mrs. Girardin were living in Sandwich with 5 of her children; Thomas, Joseph, James, Rose and Matilda.
+According to the 1861 census, Dr. and Mrs. Girardin were living in Sandwich with her surviving 5 children; Thomas, Joseph, James, Rose and Matilda.
 Dr. and Mrs. Girardin had a daughter born to them on the 10th of October, 1862 in Sandwich, Essex County.
 Her name was Marie Eugenie “Lena” Girardin.

 Mrs. Girardin died on the 9th of August, 1879.
 She was buried at L’Assomption de Sandwich Cemetery in Essex County.